stelzinga/MF/Management_Framework.md

 - Dependability
 - Pro-activity
 - Leadership

-Dependability is defined as to deliver Objectives (Routines and Projects) on time.
+Firstly, dependability is defined as to deliver Objectives (Routines and Projects) on time.
 Dependability focuses on *What*, *When* and *How* to complete assigned, and thus *known* Objectives and their underlying Processes.
 It is what most people have in mind when asked to review a Staff's performance.
 Dependability relates to the Staff's *Competency* which is the ability to carry out Processes effectively, autonomously and timely to yield the expected Result and includes the capacity to:
 - Adhere to the notion of "See the work", defined as "Identifying and following up on a need for effort to help others or oneself to complete a task without having to be told".
 It is a catchall and may not even be related to Objectives e.g. lifting a glass from a table when someone else cleans the table.
 It is a mindset thing!
 - Act autonomously, which includes knowing which Objectives to own based on Job Description as well as which Processes are involved and need to be executed how and when.
 - Take decisions in line with the authority granted with the Staff's role, as formalised in the Job Description (see below).